What is your “To do list”: A queue, a stack, or a priority queue?

 - If my manager sent the request via Asana, he doesn’t think it’s as urgent.

-Urgent does not imply Important
+Urgency does not imply Importance

 What should we do to make sure our to do lists remain priority queues?